 Create training data

 When the preparation script is finished the training data can be generated.
 To do this, a bash script, create_traindata.sh, was developed (see appendix 1.1.1, and the second script in figure 3).
 This script runs two different Perl scripts developed by Rutger Vos.
 One of these scripts, traindata.pl, is for the tubers and the other, traindata2.pl, for the flowers (see appendices 1.4.4 and 1.4.5).
 The only difference between these two scripts is the accepted input files.
 The script for the tubers only accept files with a name in the format <number>,<number>.png, while the other script accepts files with a name that contains at least one number.
 These scripts create .tsv (tab separated value) files for every directory.
 So after running create_traindata.sh there is a .tsv file for every species of the flower pictures and a tsv file for every shape of the tuber.
-These tsv files contain the intensities of Red, Blue and Green (RBG) of 50 vertical points and 25 horizontal points.
-This means that the classification is based on colour.
+These tsv files contain the intensities of Red, Blue and Green (RBG) of 50 vertical bins and 25 horizontal bins.
+This means that the classification is based on both colour and shape.

 From this point the .tsv files of the tuber can be used for training the neural networks.
 The tsv files of the flowers need to be modified before using them for training the neural networks.
 To automate this modification process a bash script, modify_flower_data.sh, was developed that runs two python scripts (see appendix 1.1.2, the third script in figure 3 and appendices 1.5.1 and 1.5.1).
 The first python script, combine_files.py, creates tsv files per section by combining the tsv files in that specific section.
 When all sections have a tsv file the second python script, add_columns.py, is run.
 This script creates extra columns, one column per section.
-After creating the columns they will be filled in.
+After creating the columns they are filled in.
 The guideline for this step is: the first section gets 1’s in the first column and -1’s in all other columns.
-The second section gets 1’ in the second column and -1’ in all other columns etc. The sections were sorted from A to Z. The knowledge of this guideline was used in the classification step.
-This step produce a list with seven numbers, one for each possible section, sorted from Z to A. So when the last of these seven numbers is positive this means the pictures is classified as the first section and so on.
+The second section gets 1 in the second column and -1 in all other columns, and so on .
+The sections were sorted from A to Z. This convention was subsequently used in the classification step.
+This step produces a list with seven numbers, one for each possible section, sorted from Z to A. So when the last of these seven numbers is positive this means the pictures is classified as the first section and so on.
 After adding these columns the data can be used to train the neural networks.

 Neural networks

 After completing these preparation process, a neural network can be trained.
 To train the network a Perl script written by Rutger Vos, trainai.pl [22], was used (see appendix 1.4.3).
 This script accepts a directory with tsv files, the number of categories (the number of extra columns), the output file, a Desired Error and the maximal number of epochs.
-The last one is the number of rounds the network will be trained.
-When this number is reached, the training process will stop.
+The last one is the maximum number of rounds the network will be trained.
+When either the Desired Error or the number of epochs is reached, the training process will stop.
 Because the network is trained with the tsv files, it is trained to see patterns in the colour intensities of RGB.
-Now the network acts like it can see different colours.
+Now the network acts like it can see different colours and shapes.

 During this project 14 ANNs were created for identifying slipper orchid flowers.
 Seven for the first test run and seven for the second test run.
-As mentioned earlier the Desired Error was lowered ten times per network.
+As mentioned earlier the Desired Error was incremented tenfold per network.
 The networks can be found on: